diapica/B21-CAP0215-ML/README.md

 ## Dataset
 At first we will only have 5 labels for our model.
 There are **normal**, **dry**, **scar**, **oily**, and **acne**.
 We collected our dataset from various source such as [**Kaggle**](https://www.kaggle.com/shubhamgoel27/dermnet), [**Shutterstock**](https://www.shutterstock.com/search/scar+face), and [**Dermnetnz**](https://dermnetnz.org/topics/acne-face-images/).
 Due to the limited of datasource for oily skin type, we expand our oily skin type dataset by doing image augmentation (We add oily effect to normal skin to create more oily skin type dataset).
-We also use photo provider website created by AI, [Generated Photos](https://generated.photos/).
+We also use photo provider website created by AI, [**Generated Photos**](https://generated.photos/).

 Our dataset are available on this repository.
-You also can download our dataset directly from [here]( https://drive.google.com/uc?id=1BlQ0_uY3uRNxSxakjy2WyQu-fvRU8TfN)
+You also can download our dataset directly from [here](https://drive.google.com/uc?id=1BlQ0_uY3uRNxSxakjy2WyQu-fvRU8TfN)

 ## Directories and Files
 | **Directory **                                    | **Description**